Styes (hordeola) are typically tender to palpation, while chalazia are not.

 Recurrent lesions may require biopsy to exclude carcinomas.
 Recurrent chalazia may require excision.

-Stye, also known as hordeolum, is an acute infectious process involving abscess formation at the upper or lower eyelid.
+A stye, also known as a hordeolum, is caused by an acute infectious process involving localized abscess formation at the upper or lower eyelid.
 One of 3 glands is typically infected: the meibomian glands or the glands of Zeis and Moll (ciliary glands).
 Staphylococcus aureus (most common) and S epidermidis are typically involved, and the eyelid appears erythematous and swollen in addition to being tender to palpation.

 Chalazia are noninfectious inflammatory conditions caused by a foreign body reaction to sebum released by meibomian glands.

 CM declares that he has no competing interests.